이 페이지는 한국어로 제공되지..

-According to GRN data there are more than 1000 languages and dialects spoken in Nigeria.
+According to GRN data there are more than 1000 language varieties spoken in Nigeria.
 Over 500 of these have had some recordings made in them.

 What does not appear in the press is the news that God is at work in Nigeria.
 Here are a few extracts from Kish's writings...

 "In October 2009, we were able to attend a mission conference in Niger state and supply Saber players, Good News flipcharts and VCDs to some missionaries working in a very 'hard' area.
 Most of the people in this zone are still covered with spiritual darkness.
 It is hard to find even ten Christians in many tribes.
 Some tribes have no Christians at all.
 Some who have come to faith are facing persecution.
 The missionaries working among these groups are facing the forces of darkness all the time."

 Please pray that these materials given to the missionaries would transform the lives of the people.

 Sabon Layi is in Kaduna state and is sometimes referred to as "No man's land".
 Nine languages are spoken there.
 One of the "Evangelical Church of West Africa" churches in Jos provided funds which enabled GRN Nigeria to conduct an outreach into Sabon Layi.

 "The first challenge was just getting there.
 The roads were nearly impassable and we needed to get pulled out of the mud by a 'caterpillar' road machine!